Mrdev88/Snapgrapher/README.md

-# papergrapher
+# Snapgrapher
-Vector Editor based on Paper.js
+Vector Editor for Snap! based on Paper.js

-A working version can be found at https://w00dn.github.io/papergrapher/